getify/You-Dont-Know-JS/async & performance/ch1.md

 But the one common "thread" (that's a not-so-subtle asynchronous joke, btw) of all these environments is that they have a mechanism in them that handles executing multiple chunks of your program *over time*, at each moment invoking the JS engine, called the "event loop".

 In other words, the JS engine has had no innate sense of *time*, but has instead been an on-demand execution environment for any arbitrary snippet of JS.
-It's the surrouding environment which has always *scheduled* "events" (JS code executions).
+It's the surrouding environment that has always *scheduled* "events" (JS code executions).

 So, for example, when your JS program makes an Ajax request to fetch some data from a server, you set up the "response" code in a function (commonly called a "callback"), and the JS engine tells the hosting environment basically, "hey, I'm going to suspend execution for now, but whenever you finish with that network request, and you have some data, please *call-back* to this function."